laniywh/bootstrap2wordpress/README.md

 - When editing a page, use custom fields provided to modify dynamic information of the template
 - Use sprite for social icons

+## How to Install
+1. Download all files as a `.zip` file
+2. Upload and install it in your WordPress dashboard.